Skip to content

 Why is my Mac internet slow?

 When a page or download crawls, the first question is whether the network is the bottleneck or something else.
-A live bandwidth monitor answers that instantly: if NetSpeed shows your download throughput pinned near its usual ceiling, the connection is working hard and the slowdown is elsewhere; if it's barely moving while you wait, the network is the suspect.
+A live bandwidth monitor answers that instantly: if LiveMetrics shows your download throughput pinned near its usual ceiling, the connection is working hard and the slowdown is elsewhere; if it's barely moving while you wait, the network is the suspect.
 Watching the rolling 5-minute graph also surfaces dropouts and dips that a one-off speed test would miss.

 Monitor bandwidth during calls, streaming & big downloads

-NetSpeed is handy for remote work and video conferencing: keep an eye on real-time upload during calls, confirm a large download is actually moving, or watch throughput while streaming.
+LiveMetrics is handy for remote work and video conferencing: keep an eye on real-time upload during calls, confirm a large download is actually moving, or watch throughput while streaming.
 Because it measures true traffic across Wi-Fi and Ethernet rather than running a test, the numbers reflect exactly what your apps are using right now.

 FAQ